Sir Edward Crosbie, 5th Baronet: Miscarriage of justice

 That, in defiance of an Act of Parliament, a copy of the Proceedings has been withheld from the widow and family."

 As Sister Maura noted, an indication that doubt was early felt in official circles as to Crosbie's guilt was that the pension which the family held (at the pleasure of the Crown) continued to be paid and he was never publicly attainted.

 Death and burial

 According to J.J.
 Woods, after his sentence had been carried out, Crosbie was denied a Christian burial.
-"This horrid spectacle [his dismembered head erected in view of his home, where his widow and children were unable to avoid witnessing it] remained indeed but a short time; ..."
-When the head was removed from its spike, his widow had to bury the dismembered parts of his body in her garden at View-Mount until, eventually, and "not without considerable opposition, ... the body was removed by a worthy and respectable clergyman of the Church of England to a neighbouring church-yard, that it might receive the rites of Christian burial in consecrated ground".
+"This horrid spectacle [his severed head erected in view of his home, where his widow and children were unable to avoid witnessing it] remained indeed but a short time; ..."
+When the head was removed from its spike, his widow had to bury the separate parts of his body in her garden at View-Mount until, eventually, and "not without considerable opposition, ... the body was removed by a worthy and respectable clergyman of the Church of England to a neighbouring church-yard, that it might receive the rites of Christian burial in consecrated ground".